The-OpenROAD-Project/OpenROAD/docs/contrib/DeveloperGuide.md

     void deleteTool(Tool *tool);
 ```

-The OpenRoad::init() function calls all of the makeTool functions and
+The `OpenRoad::init()` function calls all of the `makeTool` functions and
-then all of the initTool() functions.
-The init functions are called from
+then all of the `initTool()` functions.
+The `init` functions are called from
 the bottom of the tool dependences.
-Each init function grabs the state
+Each `init` function grabs the state
-it needs out of the OpenRoad instance.
+it needs out of the `OpenRoad` instance.

 ## Commands

 Tools should provide Tcl commands to control them.
 Tcl object based tool
 interfaces are not user friendly.
 Define Tcl procedures that take
-keyword arguments that reference the OpenRoad object to get tool state.
+keyword arguments that reference the `OpenRoad` object to get tool state.
-OpenSTA has Tcl utilities to parse keyword arguements
+OpenSTA has Tcl utilities to parse keyword arguments
 (`sta::parse_keyword_args`).
 See `OpenSTA/tcl/*.tcl` for
 examples.
 Use swig to define internal functions to C++ functionality.

-Tcl files can be included by encoding them in cmake into a string that
+Tcl files can be included by encoding them in CMake into a string that
-is evaluated at run time (See Resizer::init()).
+is evaluated at run time (See `Resizer::init()`).

 ## Errors